 "2014 MU69 is a great choice because it is just the kind of ancient KBO, formed where it orbits now, that the Decadal Survey desired us to fly by," New Horizons principal investigator Alan Stern, of the Southwest Research Institute (SwRI) in Boulder, Colorado, said in a statement.
 "Moreover, this KBO costs less fuel to reach [than other candidate targets], leaving more fuel for the flyby, for ancillary science, and greater fuel reserves to protect against the unforeseen."

-Even with Hubble, details of 2014 MU69 are difficult to make out.
-The tiny object is estimated to be just under 30 miles (about 45 kilometers) across, less than 1 percent the size of Pluto.
+Even with Hubble, details of Ultima Thule are difficult to make out.
+The tiny object is estimated to be just under 30 miles (about 45 km) across, less than 1 percent the size of Pluto.
 If the object is brighter, then it is likely smaller, while a darker object would be larger.
 Similar objects could have helped to build the dwarf planet in the past.

 "There's so much that we can learn from close-up spacecraft observations that we'll never learn from Earth, as the Pluto flyby demonstrated so spectacularly," New Horizons science team member John Spencer, also of SwRI, said in the statement.

 "The detailed images and other data that New Horizons could obtain from a KBO flyby will revolutionize our understanding of the Kuiper Belt and KBOs."